cquinterop/RandomUser_API/README.md

 ## Prerequisites

-You need to have installed in your computer
+You need to have in your computer:

 * Node - NPM